Higgs boson, renormalization group, and naturalness in cosmology: RG improvement

-This mechanism \cite{our-ren,BK,efeqmy} modifies the beta functions of the SM sector \cite{Wil} at high energy scales because the factor $s(\varphi)$, which is close to one at the EW scale $v\ll M_P/\xi$, is very small for $\varphi\gg M_P/\sqrt\xi$, $s\simeq 1/6\xi$.
-Such a modification, in fact, justifies the extension beyond the scale $M_P/\xi$ interpreted in \cite{BurgLeeTrott,BarbEsp} as a natural validity cutoff of the theory\footnote{ The smallness of this cutoff could be interpreted as inefficiency of the RG analysis beyond the range of trustability of the model.
-However, the cutoff $M_P/\xi\ll M_P$ of \cite{BurgLeeTrott,BarbEsp} applies to energies (momenta) of scattering processes in flat spacetime with a small EW value of $\varphi$.
-For the inflation stage on the background of a large $\varphi$ this cutoff gets modified due to the increase in the effective Planck mass $M_P^2+\xi\varphi^2\gg M_P^2$ (and the associated decrease of the $s$-factor (\ref{s}) -- resummation of terms treated otherwise as perturbations in \cite{BurgLeeTrott}).
-Thus the magnitude of the Higgs field at inflation is not really indicative of the violation of the physical cutoff bound (see discussion in Sects.
-5 and 6 below).}.
+This mechanism \cite{our-ren,BK,efeqmy} modifies the beta functions of the SM sector \cite{Wil} at high energy scales because the factor $s(\varphi)$, which is close to one at the EW scale $v\ll M_{\rm P}/\xi$, is very small for $\varphi\gg M_{\rm P}/\sqrt\xi$, $s\simeq 1/6\xi$.
+Such a modification justifies, in fact, the extension beyond the scale $M_{\rm P}/\xi$ which is interpreted in \cite{BurgLeeTrott,Barbon} as a natural validity cutoff of the theory.\footnote{ The cutoff $M_{\rm P}/\xi\ll M_{\rm P}$ of \cite{BurgLeeTrott,Barbon} applies to energies (momenta) of scattering processes in flat spacetime with a small EW value of $\varphi$.
+For the inflation stage on the background of a large and alsmost constant $\varphi$, this cutoff gets modified due to the increase in the effective Planck mass $M_{\rm P}^2+\xi\varphi^2\gg M_{\rm P}^2$ (and the associated decrease of the $s$-factor (\ref{s}) -- resummation of terms treated otherwise as perturbations in \cite{BurgLeeTrott}).
+As was claimed in \cite{BMSS}, such a background dependent cutoff scale remains higher than the dynamical scale throughout the whole history of the Universe, including inflation, reheating and low-energy physics in the present Universe apart from a short period during the middle stage of reheating when $\varphi$ is oscillating and is of the order of $M_P/\xi$.
+But in the renormalization group approach we consider the sequence of background configurations with an almost constant scalar field $\varphi$ and need not follow the actual evolution of $\varphi(t)$ through the history of the Universe (see the discussion in Sects.
+5 and 6 below).}

-There is an important subtlety with the modification of beta functions which was disregarded in \cite{Wil} (and in the first version of \cite{RGHiggs}).
-Goldstone modes, in contrast to the Higgs particle, do not have a kinetic term mixing with gravitons \cite{BezShap3}.
+There is another important subtlety with the modification of beta functions, which was disregarded in \cite{Wil} (and in the first version of \cite{RGHiggs}).
+Goldstone modes, in contrast to the Higgs particle, do not have mixing with gravitons in the kinetic term \cite{BezShap3}.
 Therefore, their contribution is not suppressed by the $s$-factor of the above type.
-Separation of Goldstone contributions from the Higgs ones leads to the following modification of the one-loop beta functions, which is essentially different from that of \cite{Wil} (cf. also \cite{Clarcketal})
+Separation of Goldstone contributions from the Higgs contributions leads to the following modification of the one-loop beta functions, which strongly differs from that of \cite{Wil} (cf. also \cite{Clarcketal}):